Should I microchip my cat? If you’re wondering whether to book in to get your cat microchipped, take a look at our guide.

 Amending your contact details on a cat microchip database can mean paying a fee.
 Depending on the database, this might be a one-off fee for the lifetime of your cat, or a cost every time you update.

-The procedure to microchip your cat is quick and painless – in fact, it is no more painful to your cat than getting an injection.
+The procedure to microchip your cat is quick and is no more painful than an injection.

 There is no need for ‘recovery’ from the procedure and it won’t cause your cat any discomfort or pain – in fact, they’re unlikely to know it is even there.